Frequently Asked Questions

 The College Policy for class sizes is approximately 26 students in each class from Prep-Year 3, and approximately 28 students in each class from Years 4-6.
 Core classes in Years 7-12 range in size from approximately 25-29 students per class.

 Yes, Redeemer Lutheran College has four Houses which are used for a variety of sporting and cultural activities.
 Lavarack (red), Mansfield (green), Ramsay (yellow) and Wilson (purple).
 Children of past students are placed into the same House as their parents.

 Yes.
-Redeemer Lutheran College offers Academic and All Rounder Scholarships for students entering Year 7 and Year 11.
-Year 7 Scholarships are tenable for four years with Year 11 Scholarships tenable for two years.
+Redeemer Lutheran College offers Academic, Cultural & Performing Arts and Sport Scholarships for students in all Year levels from Years 5 to 12.
+All Scholarships are tenable until the end of Year 12.
 Visit the Scholarships page on our website for more information.

 Redeemer provides a wide range of co-curricular activities as an extension of students' educational experiences.
 Although participation is not compulsory it is strongly recommended.
 Many opportunities are provided for each individual student so that they can experience success and develop their skills.
 It is recommended that students engage in at least two co-curricular activities each year.
 A vast range of activities are offered in the areas of Sport, Music and Cultural activities.

 Yes.
 Redeemer participates within the GBC division of The Associated Schools inter-school sporting competition.
 Sporting competitions are played on Saturdays against other participating schools within the association.
 For more information visit: www.theassociatedschools.com.au